Lana Del Rey's 2023 tour

-Lana Del Rey's 2023 tour (Note: No title or subtitle has been given to the tour.) was the sixth headlining concert tour by American singer-songwriter Lana Del Rey, in support of her ninth studio album Did You Know That There’s a Tunnel Under Ocean Blvd (2023).
+Lana Del Rey's 2023 tour (also known as the Did You Know That There's a Tunnel Under Ocean Blvd Tour) was the sixth headlining concert tour by American singer-songwriter Lana Del Rey, in support of her ninth studio album Did You Know That There’s a Tunnel Under Ocean Blvd (2023).
 The tour commenced on May 27, 2023, in Rio de Janeiro, and concluded on October 5, 2023 in Charleston, West Virginia.
 The tour consisted of 27 dates.

 Background

 In 2019, Del Rey embarked on the Norman Fucking Rockwell!
 Tour.
 Its final eight shows, which were set to take place across Europe, were abruptly cancelled due to illness.
 Due to the COVID-19 pandemic, the final leg of the Norman Fucking Rockwell!
 Tour was cancelled.
 In 2021, Del Rey released the albums Chemtrails over the Country Club and Blue Banisters.

 In 2023, Del Rey released her ninth album, Did You Know That There's a Tunnel Under Ocean Blvd: immediately preceding its release, Del Rey was announced as the headliner for the MITA Music Festival in Rio de Janeiro and São Paulo, her first concert since 2019.
 Throughout 2023, Del Rey revealed dates for further shows throughout North America and Europe, including headlining shows at the Glastonbury, Lollapalooza, and All Things Go festivals.
 On August 21, Del Rey announced 10 additional shows in the United States for September and October.
 Within days, the shows had completely sold out.